Etoile Violette Clematis

 If you're looking for a tough, care-free, hardy and flowery clematis, look no further than this beauty; provides an abundance of large rich purple flowers from summer to frost, loves to bloom and loves to climb

 Etoile Violette Clematis features showy deep purple star-shaped flowers with buttery yellow anthers at the ends of the branches from mid summer to mid fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Etoile Violette Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.